-Warning: Before you do this, you must either have a complete current backup copy of the system partition or all of the option diskettes so you can recopy the option files.
+Warning: This will write over all of the files in the system partition.
+Before you do this, you must either have a complete current backup copy of the system partition or all of the option diskettes so you can recopy the option files.

-- 2. Select Backup/Restore system programs from the Main Menu. - 3.
-Run the Restore System Partition option to load the IML image, the system programs, and the customer and advanced diagnostic programs onto the default hard disk drive.
+- 2. Select Backup/Restore system programs from the Main Menu. - Run Restore System Partition to load the IML image, the system programs, and the customer and advanced diagnostic programs onto the system partition.